looeydooey866/CommunistPhysical/README.md

    - **Vector Addition and Subtraction**: Perform precise calculations for combining or resolving vectors.
    - **Vector Equations**: Supports operations such as scalar-vector multiplication for advanced equation handling.
    - **Coordinate Conversion**: Seamlessly convert between polar and rectangular coordinate systems.
+   - **Desmos Visualisation Compatibility**: Beautifully convert your vectors into equations that can be plugged in to Desmos for viewing!

 ---